public-assembly/public-assembly-docs/docs/guides/exploring-git.md

 ## **Creating your first pull request**

-After your changes have been committed you can then navigate to the repository origin by click hello world next to your name
+After your changes have been saved, commited, click "hello-world" next to your name to go to the repository origin.

 ![img](https://github.com/public-assembly/public-assembly-docs/blob/main/static/imgs/exploring-git-assets/Exploring%20git%20on%20github/13.png)

-Here you will see a message that says ther had been recent pushes on the reade-edits branhc and will prompt you to compare and pulll request
+Here, you will see a message that says there have been recent pushes on the readme-edits branch and will ask you to compare and pull request.

 ![img](https://github.com/public-assembly/public-assembly-docs/blob/main/static/imgs/exploring-git-assets/Exploring%20git%20on%20github/14.png)

-Clicking 'create pull request' starts the process to blending the final edits that you did on the readme-edits branch with the main branch.
-While working in teams you can keep on perfect the branch as long as possible because merging to main affects the whole deployment of the application.
+When you click "create pull request," the process of merging the last changes you made on the readme-edits branch with the main branch begins.
+When working in a team, you can keep improving the branch as long as possible because merging to main changes how the whole application is deployed.

 ![img](https://github.com/public-assembly/public-assembly-docs/blob/main/static/imgs/exploring-git-assets/Exploring%20git%20on%20github/15.png)

-After you have created your first pull request you will be able to find all pending requests in the pull request tab on the repository front page
+Once you've made your first pull request, you can find all pending requests in the pull request tab on the front page of the repository.

 ![img](https://github.com/public-assembly/public-assembly-docs/blob/main/static/imgs/exploring-git-assets/Exploring%20git%20on%20github/16.png)

-click the update readme.edit pull request.
+Select the Update README.md.
+'Edit pull request'

-under conversations youll see a merge pull request event, this transfers the contents in the readmeedit branch into the main branch
+A merge pull request event can be found under conversations.
+After merging,  the contents of the readme-edit branch are transferred to the main branch.

 ![img](https://github.com/public-assembly/public-assembly-docs/blob/main/static/imgs/exploring-git-assets/Exploring%20git%20on%20github/Screen%20Shot%202022-10-02%20at%209.09.36%20AM.png)

-navigate to the files changed tab
+Navigate to the files changed tab

-red changes mean deletions of lines of code green files mean everything thats bee changed
+Red mean deletions of lines of code.
+Green mean code has been modified or added.

 ![img](https://github.com/public-assembly/public-assembly-docs/blob/main/static/imgs/exploring-git-assets/Exploring%20git%20on%20github/17.png)

-under conversations tab click merge pull request then click confirm because this actual cannot be undone.
+Click merge pull request under the conversations tab, then confirm because this action cannot be reversed.

 ![img](https://github.com/public-assembly/public-assembly-docs/blob/main/static/imgs/exploring-git-assets/Exploring%20git%20on%20github/Screen%20Shot%202022-10-02%20at%209.11.04%20AM.png)

 ![img](https://github.com/public-assembly/public-assembly-docs/blob/main/static/imgs/exploring-git-assets/Exploring%20git%20on%20github/Screen%20Shot%202022-10-02%20at%209.13.46%20AM.png)

-You have the option to delete any unused or fully merged branches, but keeping them as a point of reference for further work is common.
+You can delete any unused or fully merged branches, but keeping them as a reference for future work is common.

 ![img](https://github.com/public-assembly/public-assembly-docs/blob/main/static/imgs/exploring-git-assets/Exploring%20git%20on%20github/19.png)